-Together with Philadelphia’s Department of Parks and Recreation, CraftNOW Create is expanding to their summer camps.
-Thanks to this collaborative, CraftNOW is bringing the wonder and imagination of the craft studio into Philadelphia neighborhood rec centers.
+Together with Philadelphia’s Department of Parks and Recreation, CraftNOW Create brings the wonder and imagination of the craft studio into every Philadelphia neighborhood.

-Our partner organizations are coordinating their efforts to ensure we can offer an in-person craft workshop at all of the 120 summer camps across the city.
-This program will deliver approximately 6,000 hours of craft instruction and reach up to 3,000 campers!
+Our partner organizations are coordinating their efforts to ensure we can offer an in-person craft workshop at all of Parks and Recreation’s 120 summer camps across the city.
+This program will deliver approximately 10,000 hours of craft instruction and reach up to 5,000 campers!

 In addition, the Philadelphia Museum of Art will be providing take-home kits with art supplies and free passes to the museum for each student and up to five more members of their family.

-Made possible with support from Poor Richard’s Charitable Trust and Marcia Docter
+Made possible by Poor Richard’s Charitable Trust, the Howard Family Gift Fund and Marcia Docter

 Education Partners and Activities